Last updated: May 4, 2026

 Diverse communities

-- Seniors with Disabilities: Start with Medicaid home and community-based services, not general senior programs alone.
+- Seniors with disabilities: Start with Medicaid home and community-based services, not general senior programs alone.
 A local Aging and Disability Resource Center can help compare home-care and disability support options.

-- Immigrant and Refugee Seniors: Do not assume one office’s answer applies to every program.
+- Immigrant and refugee seniors: Do not assume one office’s answer applies to every program.
 Medicaid rules for noncitizens are complex, but local aging offices may still connect families to respite, meals, caregiver training, and interpreter help.
 Ask for language access on the first call.

 Can Medicare pay me to care for my mom or dad at home?